-For investments in securities that are measured at amortized cost or at fair value through other comprehensive income, from the 1st of January 2018, the Company determines impairment loss due to expected credit loss.
+For investments in securities that are measured at amortized cost or at fair value through other comprehensive income, the Company determines impairment loss due to expected credit loss.
 The relative methodology depends on whether there is significant increase of credit risk.